-If you’re like us, you’ve probably watched all the installments of the Fast and the Furious for the cars.
+If you’re like us, you’ve probably watched every installment of the Fast and the Furious.
 Whatever your reasons, those movies immortalized nitrous oxide as the most popular means of boosting a car’s performance.

 You wouldn’t think it, but we gear-heads have the German Second World War scientists to thank for our precious gas.